TomSpencerLondon/spring-core-devops/README.md

 sudo systemctl status jenkins
 ```
-We have now installed jenkins-2 on our EC2 instance and wnat to start the service.
+We have now installed jenkins-2 on our EC2 instance and start the service.
 ```bash
 > service jenkins start
 > ps -ef | grep jenkins